 • polyneuropathy.

-The nerves, along which the nerve impulse reaches the fingertips, depart from the cervical spine.
-Neighboring vertebrae can pinch their roots and block the conduction of the impulse.
-With uneven pressure on intervertebral disc its part protrudes and presses on the outgoing nerve.
-Such a pathology is called protrusion (protrusion) of the disc, and if its outer fibrous membrane is torn from pressure, a hernia occurs.
-Osteochondrosis of the cervical vertebrae - common cause development of protrusions and hernias.
+The nerves that carry nerve impulses to the fingertips arise from the cervical spine.
+Neighboring vertebrae can pinch their roots and block the conduction of impulses.
+With uneven pressure on intervertebral disc part of it protrudes and presses on the exiting nerve.
+This pathology is called protrusion (bulging) of the disc, and if its outer fibrous membrane ruptures from pressure, a hernia occurs.
+Osteochondrosis of the cervical vertebrae - common reason development of protrusions and hernias.

-Carpal tunnel syndrome (tunnel syndrome) develops when a nerve is pinched between the tendons and bones of the wrist, resulting in numbness in the fingers.
-Such a disease is associated with professional activities that require constant tension of the wrist, often in an unnatural position.
+Carpal tunnel syndrome (carpal tunnel syndrome) develops when a nerve is pinched between the tendons and bones of the wrist, resulting in numbness in the fingers.
+This disease is associated with professional activities that require constant strain on the wrist, often in an unnatural position.
 It affects musicians, artists, as well as office workers whose work time passes behind the monitor.

 Polyneuropathy is a disease associated with functional damage to the nerve plexuses of the hands of a non-inflammatory nature.
-The cause of such a violation can be various infectious diseases, metabolic (iron deficiency anemia) or hormonal disorders(diabetes).
+The cause of such a disorder may be various infectious diseases, metabolic (iron deficiency anemia) or hormonal disorders(diabetes).

 Metabolic disorders are a common cause of chronic paresthesia.
 Among them are: